Budget bill reopens moderate vs. progressive divide for Dems

 There are also divides over how to impose levies on top earners.
 Biden has advocated restoring the top tax rate on capital gains to 39.6%.
 House Democrats, however, would tax such income, which is often generated by the wealthy, at 25%.
 They would also impose a 3% surcharge on individual income above $5 million.

+“We’re not going to raise taxes on anyone making under $400,000.
+That’s a lot of money,” the president said Thursday.
+"Some of my liberal friends are saying it should be lower than that.”

+Biden discussed the matter Thursday with House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer, and the White House said they agreed “it is only fair” that the spending bill is paid for “by repealing the Trump tax giveaways to the wealthiest Americans and big corporations.”

-While such differences are technical, they represent a desire among many House Democratic leaders to protect their most vulnerable members in moderate districts from attacks that they support profligate taxes and spending.
+Differences over tax thresholds are technical, but they represent a desire among many House Democratic leaders to protect their most vulnerable members in moderate districts from attacks that they support profligate taxes and spending.

 “There’s a supposition by our friends on the progressive left that it hardly matters what you do, as long as it’s big," said Will Marshall, president of the Progressive Policy Institute, a centrist Washington think tank.
 Instead, Democrats are ideologically diverse enough that “people who run in competitive races simply can’t embrace the same kind of ideas that people who run in safe, blue Democratic districts,” Marshall said.